autumn-info-442a/Team-Doctors/architecture.md

 	surveyResponses = getSurveyResponses();
 	testingCenters = getTestingCenters();
 	// filter and sort testing center list of objects
-	// append distance away from provided address to testing centers list of objects return results;
+	// append distance away from provided address (using Google Maps API) to testing centers list of objects return results;
 }